GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/issues/index.md

 The **Styles** pane crosses out properties that are overridden by other properties according to the [Cascading order][3].

-{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/BNlYQHj8tpojjxyMKNDv.mp4", autoplay=false, controls=true, loop=true, class="screenshot" %}
+{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/rFzkt37FiDQ2kaxus8HD.mp4", autoplay=false, controls=true, loop=true, class="screenshot" %}

+In this example, the `width: 300px;` style attribute on the element overrides `width: 100%` on the `.youtube` class.

 ### Inactive {: #inactive }